nockab/nockab.github.io/_posts/2021-05-18-leuchtturm1917-drehgriffel.md

 * Schmidt EasyFlow 9000

 For a gel refill:
-* Monteverde capless gel ceramic rollerball (using black one for 6 months and this refill is 🔥🔥🔥)
+* Monteverde capless gel ceramic rollerball (using black one for 6 months and this refill is 🔥)
+    * **2023:** I liked this ink a lot, but maybe now my handwriting has changed, but this ink has same drawbacks as fountain pen ink – it dries slowly, writes thickly and smudges with water.
+Leuchtturm is periodically on my EDC pen list, I'm still on second refill of Monteverde 2-pack.
 * Itoya and OHTO also make a gel.
 Both are needle points.
 The OHTO does not come in a broad point.

+#### Updates:
-08.11.2021 Updated: Note about Monteverde capless gel ceramic rollerball refill
+08.11.2021 Note about Monteverde capless gel ceramic rollerball refill 12.12.2023 One more update on Monteverde refill ink